glhfsox/Jarvis/README.md

 - Text‑to‑speech using `gpt-4o-mini-tts` streamed to `ffplay`.
 - Tools for opening URLs, launching/closing local apps, and fetching weather from OpenWeather.
 - Works both with spoken input and plain typed text.
+- Optional wake word (Porcupine) so you can just say “Jarvis” and speak your command.

 ## Requirements
 - Python 3.9+.